 Hormones of the Female Reproductive Cycle

 The ovaries secrete oestrogen during the Follicular phase of the cycle.
 Oestrogen is the primary female reproductive hormone, and is also responsible for a female’s development during puberty.
 Oestrogen is also secreted in small amounts by the adrenal glands, liver and fat cells, and has some other roles in the body including healthy bone maintenance and cholesterol regulation.
-There are in fact, three types of oestrogens: oestrone, oestradiol, oestriol.
+There are, in fact, three types of oestrogens: oestrone, oestradiol, oestriol.
 Oestrodial is the most abundant form in women of reproductive age.
-Oestrone is produced by the Uterus during pregnany, and Oestriol is most abundant post-menopause.
+Oestrone is produced by the Uterus during pregnancy, and Oestriol is most abundant post-menopause.

 Oestrogen directly opposes, and therefore decreases the activity of one of the major fat storing enzymes lipoprotein lipase (LPL).
-Essentially making the body less prone to fat storage and more prone to fat mobilization.
+Essentially making the body less prone to fat storage and more prone to fat mobilisation.
 Oestrogen also opposes Cortisol, increases serotonin and endorphins in the brain, as well as the neurotransmitter acetylcholine, and improves leptin signalling.
 It also increases the production of bile in the Gall Bladder.

 High levels of oestrogen can impair collagen synthesis and neuromuscular control, as well as increase weight gain, PMS symptoms, fibrocystic breasts and more.